mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 ### Origin and cascade

 There are three [cascade origin types](/en-US/docs/Web/CSS/cascade#origin_types): user-agent stylesheets, user stylesheets, and author stylesheets.
-The browser sorts each declaration by origin and importance.
-There are six origin buckets, plus properties that are transitioning or animating, listed in order of lowest precedence (user-agent normal styles) to highest (user-agent important styles and styles being transitioned):
+The browser sorts each declaration by origin and importance into size origin buckets.
+There are eight levels of precedence: the six origin buckets,properties that are transitioning, and properties that are animating.
+The order of precedence goes from normal user-agent styles which have the lowest precedence to important user-agent styles and styles being transitioned which have the highest precedence:

 1. user-agent normal styles
 2. user normal styles